akonno/drawstuff-modern/README.md

 Several demo programs under `demo/demo_*.cpp` include simple HUD examples, such as FPS counters, implemented using `postStep()`, which can be used as reference code.

+### Rendering quality and performance notes

+To balance performance and visual clarity, drawstuff-modern applies several simplifications in its current rendering pipeline:

+- **Shadow rendering** uses reduced geometric detail compared to the main object geometry.
+This lower-detail representation is applied intentionally to reduce rendering cost for shadows.

+- **No distance-based level-of-detail (LOD)** is currently implemented for object geometry.
+All objects are rendered using uniform quality settings (e.g., sphere or capsule tessellation levels), regardless of distance.

+- **No explicit view-frustum or object culling** is currently performed by the library.
+Aside from any automatic culling handled internally by the OpenGL driver, all issued draw calls are submitted as-is.

 ### Fast rendering of TriMesh objects (drawstuff-modern extension)